 Amongst this concoction are three mammalian neuro-transmitters, serotonin, histamine and acetylcholine, but although all three are super-irritants, experimental injection under the skin does still not unleash the full sting effect of nettles.

-The bicyclic octapeptide moroidin is also found in nettle stings, and it is this compound that is responsible for most of the pain and redness of nettle rash.
+It is claimed by some texts that the bicyclic octapeptide moroidin is also found in nettle stings, and it is this compound that is responsible for most of the pain and redness of nettle rash.
 It was first discovered in the trichomes of Laportea moroides (hence the name), otherwise known as the Gympie Bush, with which contact is a far more terrifying ordeal than is Stinging Nettle, for the painful rash can last for months, or even forever, and there is no cure.
 Moroidin has anti-mitotic activity because it strongly inhibits the polymerization of tubulin, meaning it interferes with cell division.
 Moroidin is structurally related to a whole family of Celogentins, obtained from the seeds of celosia argentia (Amaranthaceae).
 The three highly unusual bonds in Moroidin are shown in red.

 Both Leukotriene C4 and Leukotriene B4 are also found in nettle stings; these are also are constituents of snake venoms.
 Both Histamine and the Leukotrienes are naturally produced by the human body as part of the inflammatory response.
 The cysteinyl Leukotrienes (such as LTC4, but not LTB4) are responsible both for the symptoms of asthma (especially the bronchial constriction) and for anaphylactic shock, both life-threatening conditions.
 It is strange that the body could over-react to foreign substances producing chemicals (histamine and leukotrienes) itself so much as to kill them when that foreign substance was relatively benign.
 So much stranger then that stinging nettle produces histamines and leukotrienes as that foreign substance.